Westminster Park: Suburb

-There is a shopping complex in Westminster Park.
-Some of the shops are a Co-op, a delicatessen, hairdresser, beauty salon, a Chinese takeaway, fish and chip shop, a pharmacy, a greengrocer, and a florist.
+Westminster Park includes a small local shopping parade featuring a Co-op supermarket, delicatessen, hairdresser, beauty salon, Chinese takeaway, fish and chip shop, pharmacy, greengrocer and florist.

-Westminster Park has a gymnasium nearby which is part of The Nuffield group.
-The sports complex is next to the Chester Tennis Club and The Nuffield Hospital on the Wrexham Road.
+A gym operated by Nuffield Health is located nearby on Wrexham Road, adjacent to Chester Tennis Club and Nuffield Hospital.

-Just to the south is Chester Business Park, a large, out-of-town office complex for, among others, MBNA and M&S Money.
+Immediately to the south lies Chester Business Park, a large out-of-town office complex that is home to a number of major employers, including Lloyds Banking Group and M&S Money.